Stocks inch up as October kicks off, Merck jumps

 |-0.44%

 In stock news, Merck shares are in focus after the company said it will seek emergency approval for its COVID-19 antiviral pill.
+Atea Pharmaceuticals, a smaller biotech that also has a similar pill, rose in tandem.

 |Ticker